 Fewer people in the office at one time are safer in terms of COVID-19 measures.
 At the same time, different employees use the same desk spaces on consecutive days — and each of them should get a clean one.

 That’s why running a shared desk office may entail more disinfection and stricter hygiene rules.
-Employees have to collect their personal belongings from the desks whenever they leave for the day.
+Employees have to collect their personal belongings from their desks whenever they leave for the day.

 What do you need in order to apply the shared desk concept successfully?

-With careful preparation, you’ll be able to escape the common pitfalls of shared desks — and create a great experience for your team while reaping the efficiency benefits of hot desking.
+With careful preparation, you’ll be able to escape the common pitfalls of shared desks and create a great experience for your team while reaping the efficiency benefits of hot desking.

 Planning how to manage hot desking starts with getting to know country-specific regulations about COVID-19 social distancing.